 As we walked a bit more we saw what appeared to be a very opinionated snowy owl, named Nikuman (pork bun).
 Why opinionated?
 Not being an owl expert myself, I can’t say for sure, but the way she moved her head and opened her beak, it seemed like she had something to say!
 We couldn’t touch Nikuman, but she was interesting just to look at.
 It turns out that it’s easy to determine whether a snowy owl is male or female.
 Typically, males are completely white, while females have some kind spots or markings on their body.

 Further into the Forest

 I went deeper into Owl no Mori, seeing several owls perched on what looked to be a wooden fence.
 The diversity among the different breeds of owls was fascinating.
 Variations in size, color, shape, and more can be seen, even after seeing just a few owls.
 For example, I was surprised to learn that larger owl named Hoppe was still just a baby, while one of the smallest owls was a fully-grown adult.

 In between some wing flapping, and photo-bombing, I was able to get some quality owl-petting time in with the cafe’s most popular bird, Penpen!
-His feathers were as soft you could imagine, and the many owls appeared to be completely used to human touch.
+His feathers were as soft you could imagine, and like many of the other owls I encountered there, appeared to be completely used to human touch.

 Two Wise Owls

 We met two particularly majestic-looking Great Horned Owls that went by the Japanese names of Taro and Jiro.
 The characteristic feathers sticking up above both eyes gave them a serious and stern appearance, as if they were deep in thought.